WEBSITE PRIVACY STATEMENT

 - Right to object – where the processing of personal data is subject to consent, individuals can object to certain types of processing such as direct marketing or processing for research or statistical purposes.

-We do not share or disclose any of your personal information without your consent, other than for the purposes specified in this notice or where there is a legal requirement.
+We do not share or disclose any of your personal information without your consent, other than for the purposes specified in this Privacy Statement or where there is a legal requirement.

 Lisburn & Castlereagh City Council takes your privacy seriously and takes every reasonable measure and precaution to protect and secure your personal data.
 We work hard to protect you and your information from unauthorised access, alteration, disclosure or destruction and have several layers of security measures in place, including: pseudonymisation, restricted access, IT authentication, anti-virus/malware and firewalls.